-The pistil and stamens that grow out of the center of the white hibiscus is quite impressive and gives the flower a whole new appearance.
+The pistil and stamens that grow out of the center of the white hibiscus are pretty impressive and gives the flower a whole new appearance.
 These plants thrive in an environment where they can have moist soils.
 Given the right growing environment, they can get up to 10 feet in height and nearly 4 feet around.
 The best area to grow these hibiscus plants is in zones 5-9.
 The hibiscus is a hearty flower, and its white chiffon petals are stunning to look at.

 Another plant that looks great in any landscaping is the Rose of Sharon.
 With the ability to reach up to 12 feet tall, these plants are great to make a border around a yard.
 With a stunning presence, the Rose of Sharon has fragrant blossoms that are appealing to the eye.
 These plants are easy to take care of and don’t require a whole lot of attention.
-The most popular colors are white, lavender, blue and red, and this plant does best in zones 5-9.
-Because of its massive size, these are often referred to as trees.
-They like the soil to be well drained, and full sun will give them what they need to reach optimal heights.
+The most popular colors are white, lavender, blue, and red, and this plant does best in zones 5-9.
+Because of their massive size, these are often referred to as trees.
+They like the soil to be well-drained, and full sun will give them what they need to reach optimal heights.

 The Althea shrub is a plant that is also quite impressively tall.
 A member of the mallow family, they are often mistaken for the Rose of Sharon plants.
 These plants bloom in the late summertime, and some say this plant variation is virtually indestructible.
-Because the Althea doesn’t need much care, it is excellent for those who do not have a green thumb, yet want their spaces to look amazing.
+Because Althea doesn’t need much care, it is excellent for those who do not have a green thumb yet want their spaces to look amazing.